Ebazhanov/linkedin-skill-assessments-quizzes/rest-api/rest-api-quiz.md

 - [ ] `associative`
 - [ ] `linked`

 #### Q2.
-Which URL pattern s recommended when working with one resource and a collection of resources?
+Which URL pattern is recommended when working with one resource and a collection of resources?

 - [ ] `/companies/{id} and/company`
 - [ ] `/company/{id} and/companies`